fsfe/reuse-docs/spec.md

   table's Covered Files.

-If a Covered File is covered by multiple `[[annotations]]` tables in the same REUSE.toml file, then exclusively the last table in the file is used for that Covered File.
+If a Covered File is covered by multiple `[[annotations]]` tables in the same REUSE.toml file, then exclusively the last matching table in the file is used for that Covered File.

 An example of a REUSE.toml file: